glacials/twos.dev/src/cold/apple.md

 macOS also pulls a trick where it invisibly queues up actions on iCloud Drive files that haven't yet fully synced to your machine yet.
-For example, if you are on your iPhone and download an image to iCloud Drive, then you open your Mac, the image will show up ~immediately in macOS Finder, before it has finished syncing.
+For example, if you are on your iPhone and place an image in iCloud Drive, then open a Mac, the image will show up ~immediately in macOS Finder, before it has finished syncing.
 If you try to open the file in macOS before it finishes, the open action will queue until the sync finishes, then execute.
 This behavior is nice